-Amritsar, apart from being the home of the revered Golden Temple, is also an absolute foodie heaven.
+This is the first post in the Foodie Friday series.
+I hope to make it a regular one.
+This post is about a foodie-delight city called Amritsar.
+Amritsar, apart from being the home of the revered Golden Temple, is also an absolute heaven when it comes to Punjabi cuisine.
 I recently had the good fortune of spending a day and a half here with my parents.
 While the primary aim of the trip was a visit to the Temple, the side attractions of various food outlets that we tried out were equally enticing!

 So here’s a quick run-down of the places I tried out (too many on the list were left out due to paucity of time and inability of the system to handle so much food):

 Gian Chand Lassi – Delicious lassi served in metal tumblers, topped off with butter and cream.
 People struggle to finish one serving, and once done, you are sorted hunger-wise for hours together.
 They also have something called “pede waali lassi” where they add bits of sweet pedas to the lassi!
 Located near the Temple in the narrow market lanes.

 Bharawan da Dhaba – The place to have a vegetarian meal in Amritsar.
 While my parents raved over the dal and bharta and the crisp tandoori rotis, I went straight for the one thing I wanted here – the onion kulcha thali!
 The kulchas were hot, crisp, nicely stuffed and accompanied by some very delicious chholey.
 While most people head to the outlet near the Golden Temple, we went to the newer branch at Ranjit Avenue.
 Comfortable seating, good ambience, decent service.
 My dad still remembers this meal fondly!